 In an isolated system, neither energy nor matter can be transfer to or from it.
 Therefore, q = 0 for isolated system.
 Hence from the energy conservation law of thermodynamics, w = – dU.
 Therefore, the isolated system uses internal energy for doing work.

 The net change of the internal energy of the system and surroundings is zero.
-Therefore, the change of internal energy independent of the path or way of transformation but heat change and work done dependent on the path of transformation.
-For example, when element zinc reacts with copper sulfate in solution, the considerable quantity of heat produced.
+The change of internal energy independent of the path or way of transformation but heat change and work done dependent on the path of transformation.
+For example, when the element zinc reacts with copper sulfate in solution, a considerable quantity of heat produced.
 But if the same redox reaction takes place in the voltaic cell practically no heat evolved and the internal energy converted into electric work.